appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 ## Creating an Mac Instance for Appcircle Runner

-After you meet all the requirements discussed above, you can follow the steps below to create an Appcircle runner from the AMI.
+After you meet all the requirements discussed above, you can follow the steps below to create an Appcircle runner.

 - Log in to the AWS console with your account.